joakimk/toniq/README.md

 ### Speed

 * [ ] Custom and infinite max\_concurrency
+  - Probably only enforced on a VM-level.
+Two vms of max\_concurrency 10 can run 20 concurrent jobs.
+Document how it works.
 * [ ] Be able to skip persistence
 * [ ] Simple benchmark to see if it behaves as expected in different modes